MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-a-wificx-client-driver.md

 WifiDeviceSetWiFiDirectCapabilities(Device, &wfdCapabilities);
 ```

-### Wi-Fi Direct Event Callback For "WfdDevice"
+### Wi-Fi Direct event callback for "WfdDevice"

 For Wi-Fi Direct, the "WfdDevice" is a control object with no data path capabilities.
-Therefore, WiFiCx has a new WDFObject named **WIFIDIRECTDEVICE**.
-It is created using **WifiDirectDeviceCreate** and initialized using **WifiDirectDeviceInitialize**.
-The port id (used in WDI commands) can be determined using API **WifiDirectDeviceGetPortId**.
+Therefore, WiFiCx has a new WDFObject named WIFIDIRECTDEVICE.
+In their [*EvtWifiDeviceCreateWifiDirectDevice*](/windows-hardware/drivers/ddi/wificx/nc-wificx-evt_wifi_device_create_wifidirectdevice) callback function, client drivers:

+- Call [**WifiDirectDeviceCreate**](/windows-hardware/drivers/ddi/wificx/nf-wificx-wifidirectdevicecreate) to create the WIFIDIRECTDEVICE object.
+- Call [**WifiDirectDeviceInitialize**](/windows-hardware/drivers/ddi/wificx/nf-wificx-wifidirectdeviceinitialize) to initialize the object.
+- Call [**WifiDirectDeviceGetPortId**](/windows-hardware/drivers/ddi/wificx/nf-wificx-wifidirectdevicegetportid) to determine the port id (which is used in command messages).

+This example shows how to create and initialize a WIFIDIRECTDEVICE object.
 ```C++
 NTSTATUS
 EvtWifiDeviceCreateWifiDirectDevice(